Rhodes Town Dodecanese, Greece Travel Guide

 Autumn has pleasant milder temperatures and less people.

-Expand your horizons with diverse Greek experiences.
+Expand your horizons with a variety of Greek experiences.

 Corfu and Zakynthos for green scenery, Venetian heritage.